Approval Process Configuration Definitions

 • Line Level (GL Code Routing only): Each individual line item is routed and approved/declined separately.
 Approved lines generate a PO, while declined lines do not.

-• Hybrid (GL Code Routing only): Similar to Line Level, but with a stricter requirement: if any single line is declined, the entire requisition is declined.
+• Hybrid (GL Code Routing only): Similar to Line Level, but with a stricter requirement.
+If any single line is declined, the entire requisition is declined.

 2. Approval Routing Rules